tsatria03/CookyCraze/docks/readme.txt

 enabled
 Format: enabled=true or enabled=true:rank

 Set to true to enable the combo system.
 Set to false to disable it entirely.
-You can optionally append a colon followed by a rank number, for example enabled=true:70, to make the system dormant until the player reaches that rank.
+You can optionally append a colon followed by a rank number, for example enabled=true:30, to make the system dormant until the player reaches that rank.
 Below the required rank, manual baking works as normal with no combo tracking.
 Once the rank is reached, the system activates fully.
 When no rank is specified, the system is active from the start.

 combo_window
-Format: combo_window=min,max
+Format: combo_window=value or combo_window=min,max

 The range in milliseconds the player has between consecutive bake presses, both during the silent build-up phase and while the combo is active.
 A random value between min and max is chosen after each press.
 As long as each individual gap between presses stays under that value, the combo continues building.
 If any single gap exceeds it, the count resets to zero and you must start over.
 Use a single value for a fixed window, for example combo_window=3000.